Does anyone else have a problem with losing receipts? Have you stuffed a receipt in your pocket or purse, never to be found again?

 Which Receipts to Scan

-As we described in this article, we like the Fujitsu ScanSnap scanner to scan tax receipts from his charitable donations and medical receipts for HSA claims.
+We like the Fujitsu ScanSnap scanner to scan tax receipts and medical receipts for HSA claims.
 This is a good place to start when deciding which receipts to scan.

 Here’s one more tip: scan all your Costco receipts in case you need to use their extremely lenient “lifetime return policy.”